 What are Gantt charts?

-While you may be forgiven for thinking Gantt charts look similar to a roadmap, at their heart they serve different purposes and audiences.
+At first glance, Gantt charts seem similar to roadmaps.
+However, at their core, they serve different purposes and audiences.

-This in and of itself goes against the very principles of what ‘agile’ is!
+This is why the linearity of Gantt charts goes against the very principles of agile. 🛑